-In the midst of chaos and uncertainty, an effective strategy for staying resilient is to focus on your purpose.
-Why?
+In the midst of chaos and uncertainty, an effective strategy for being resilient is by staying focused on your purpose.

 Purpose also gives meaning to your life and provides a sense of stability and continuity in changing circumstances; in other words, it boosts your resilience and prevents burnout.
 I have observed that my clients who have the highest career satisfaction and engagement levels know their purpose.

 Purpose is not just about career satisfaction:

 - A study of more than seventy-three thousand Japanese men and women in 2009 found that those who had a strong connection to their sense of purpose, which they call ikigai, tended to live longer than those who didn’t.

 - Dan Buettner, in his study of “Blue Zones”—communities in which people are more likely to live past one hundred years—found the same connection.
-Buettner identified factors that most centenarians share, and one of them is a strong sense of purpose.
+Buettner identified factors that most centenarians share, and one of them is a laser focus on purpose.

-- In 2014, researchers used data that tracked adults over fourteen years and found that “having a purpose in life appears to widely buffer against mortality risk across the adult years.”
+- In 2014, researchers used data that tracked adults over fourteen years and found that “finding a purpose in life appears to widely buffer against mortality risk across the adult years.”

 So, what is purpose?
 Think of your purpose as the contribution you want to make to the world.
 You can begin exploring your purpose by answering these questions: